 In general, the peloton has resistance band workouts that can be found in the peloton strength category, under the “resistance bands” tab.
-There are currently over 20 workouts that range from full-body, legs, and glutes, upper body, and core strength.
+There are currently over 34 workouts that range from full-body, legs, and glutes, to upper body and core strength.

 Does The Peloton Use Resistance Bands?

-Also, seniors and people with limited mobility can use resistance bands because they don’t create mechanical damage in the muscle just like the regular weights do.
+Resistance bands don’t create mechanical damage in the muscle just like regular weights do.
 This helps to be more consistent and allows for faster muscle recovery.

 What Is The Difference Between Resistance Bands and Dumbbells?

-Time under tension is one of the most important modalities in creating hypertrophy and strength (Burd, et al. 2011).
+Nicholas Burd, Ph.D., an associate professor from the University of Illinois, says that “time under tension is one of the most important modalities in creating hypertrophy and strength”.